Category Archives: Kuwait Royals

 Sabah had one full sister Sheikha Al-Anoud Al-Ahmad.
 His prominent half-siblings include:

-Sabah’s early education began at the Al Mubarakiyya School which was established in 1911 as one of Kuwait’s first modern educational institutions.
+Sabah’s early education began at the Al Mubarakiyya School, established in 1911 as one of Kuwait’s first modern educational institutions.
 He then completed his education with private tutors.

 Sabah bin Ahmad Al-Sabah married his cousin Sheikha Fatuwah bint Salman al-Sabah, who died in 1990.
 The couple had three sons and one daughter: